tari-project/rfcs/src/RFC-0201_TariScript.md

 Note that:
 - The UTXO has a positive value \\( v \\) like any normal UTXO.
 - The script and the output features can no longer be changed by the miner or any other party.
-This includes the sender and receiver; they would need to cooperate to enter into a new contract to change any metadata, otherwise the metadata signature will be invalidated.
+This includes the sender and receiver; they would need to cooperate to enter into a new contract to change any metadata, otherwise, the metadata signature will be invalidated.
 - We provide the complete script on the output.